 - Kitesurfing in Tarifa: The coast around Tarifa is known for its strong winds and waves, and it marks the perfect kitesurfing spot.
 Come between April and October, to enjoy kitesurfing in a warm Mediterranean climate.

-- Worth checking out: Canyoning in Sierra de Guara, hiking Mount Aneto, rock climbing in Barcelona, horse riding in Menorca.
+- Worth checking out: Canyoning in Sierra de Guara, hiking Mount Aneto, rock climbing in Barcelona, and horse riding in Menorca.

 - Water quality: In general, you can drink tap water in Spain.